poiriermike/encryptedp2p/README.md

 Run this because reasons 'sudo pip install rpcudp'

 Copy our code to a run directory:
-Specifically, client.py, server.py, and the kademelia folder from our github repository.
+Specifically, client-node.py, dedicated-server.py, and the kademelia folder from our github repository.

 -Run-

-run 'python client.py' on each network node.
+run 'python client-node.py' on each network node.

-run 'python server.py -p 5050' on at least one network node.
+run 'python dedicated-server.py -p 5050' on at least one network node.
+This starts a server ment to get the initial system running.
+After that, the client nodes should be able to connect to each other.

 ----------------------------------------------------------------------------------------------------------------------------
 -The Future-